 - Open fire(s) - initial fuel inc, thereafter avail at cost

-- Bed linen and towels inc
+- Bed linen, towels and Wi-Fi inc

 - Ample parking